joseph-loeffler/Basketball-Stat-Tracking/README.md

-This was an initial forray into Object Oriented Programming and the Model-View_Controller GUI design, and was written before I took Data Structures and Algorithms, so the Object Oriented Programming is very suboptimal or even confusing.
+This was an initial foray into object-oriented programming and the Model-View-Controller GUI design, and was written before I took Data Structures and Algorithms, so the object-oriented programming is very suboptimal or even confusing.

 It allows for the manual tracking of basketball statistics and calculates advanced stats for you.